 Brunkebergs tunnel, is a shortcut for cyclists and pedestrians and it connects David Bagares gata and Tunnelgatan in the city centre.
 This tunnel is a favourite photo spots in Stockholm among Instagrammers.
 It was completed in 1886 and with its unique architecture it is a common place for photo shoots.
 I love the effect of the vanishing point in this 231 meter long tunnel, which also is equipped with a strange eerie sound as you walk past.

-Kungsträdgården is a beautiful park in Stockholm, near the shopping areas of Hamngatan, the Opera House and the Royal Castle.
+Kungsträdgården is one of the best Stockholm Instagram spots, especially in spring.
+It is a beautiful park in Stockholm, near the shopping areas of Hamngatan, the Opera House and the Royal Castle.
 Each year in mid April to early May, the Japanese cherry blossom trees in Kungsträdgården transform the park to a pink garden.
 Join the crowds here for a very special photo at the height of the cherry blossom season.

 Pro tip: visit early in the morning and you might even have the place to yourself.